-We are Pilgrimage… a virtual interspiritual village
+We are Pilgrimage… a hybrid interspiritual village

-We meet virtually.
+We meet both virtually and in person.
 We are connected online through this web site, through a conversation and community portal, by email, and by meeting by video conference.

-Virtual Interspiritual Villages
+Hybrid Interspiritual Villages

-The modern ecumenical movement in now over a century old.
+The modern ecumenical movement is now over a century old.
 But interspirituality, the ability to meaningfully draw from the resources of multiple spiritual traditions, is something that has arisen in the last half century and is exploding for many reasons.
 Connections through the internet allow us to easily access teachings that would have required people to travel long distances or pour through dusty tomes to find a few years ago.
 Strictures against knowing or practicing outside of the traditions of one’s birth are crumbling.
 People with no religious affiliation or formation undertake Ignatian spiritual direction or fully participate in week-long meditation retreats of Buddhist or Hindu origin.
 While there are good reasons to pick a specific discipline and to go into it with depth and devotion, such a commitment doesn’t preclude adding from other resources.

-It is hard to find the right word, and thus the right metaphor, for a virtual community.
+It is hard to find the right word, and thus the right metaphor, for a hybrid community.
 The usual words like church or congregation or sangha are religion specific.
 We sometimes use the word tribe which evokes ancient and indigenous images.
 But village seems to work best.
-We have in recent years heard that “it takes a village” to create some sort of shared good like raising children.
+We have in recent years heard that “it takes a village” to create a shared good like raising children.
 Villages have semi-permeable boundaries.
 Some live close to the town center and some are rural neighbors.
 Everyone has a role but not everyone is on the village council.
 And folks come and go.
 Migration is not only normal but healthy for the various villages that experience a kind of cross-pollination of ideas.